-How do we know if a GP is covered or not?
+How do we know if a GP is covered for Public Indemnity Insurance or not?

 Nobody likes to pay for insurances however being aware of the nuances of your insurance policies is incredibly important to ensure you have not left yourself open to unnecessary risks.

-If you have any questions, please contact your Medical Defence Organisation or your public indemnity insurer.
+If you have any questions, please contact your Medical Defence Organisation or your insurer.